-- > Jean-Marie Guéhenno (Chairman of the Ethics Committee), Former President of the International Crisis Group. - > Julia Marton-Lefèvre, Former Chief Executive Officer of the International Union for Conservation of Nature (IUCN). - > Antoon Vandevelde, Professor of Ethics and Political Philosophy, KU Leuven, Belgium. - Margaret Jungk, Head of global human rights practice at BSR; Former UN Appointed Independent Expert on Human Rights and Business; Founding Director of the Human Rights and Business Department, Danish Institute for Human Rights
+- Jean-Marie Guéhenno (Chairman of the Ethics Committee), Former President of the International Crisis Group. - Julia Marton-Lefèvre, Former Chief Executive Officer of the International Union for Conservation of Nature (IUCN). - > Antoon Vandevelde, Professor of Ethics and Political Philosophy, KU Leuven, Belgium. - Margaret Jungk, Head of global human rights practice at BSR; Former UN Appointed Independent Expert on Human Rights and Business; Founding Director of the Human Rights and Business Department, Danish Institute for Human Rights

-ADAPTATING AND COMPLYING TO NEW CSR REGULATIONS (1/2)

-The French duty of care law
+ADAPTATING AND COMPLYING TO NEW CSR REGULATIONS (1/2) The French duty of care law

-2017 Report:

-- Reflects the existing setup within the Group as regards the management of CSR risks - 1st year of reporting: commitment of an approach of continuous improvement

-2018 Report:

-Will require to clarify/formalise more the plan and to report on its implementation

-Current situation:

-The systems in place to identify and manage risks (i.e. on human rights, health/safety and the environment) enable BNP Paribas to meet the law's requirements for 2017
+2017 Report: Content of the text included in the 2017 Registration Document: Reflects the existing setup within the Group as regards the management of CSR risks 1.
+Regulatory context 1st year of reporting: commitment of an approach of continuous improvement 2.
+Governance 2018 Report: Will require to clarify/formalise more the plan and to report on its implementation 3.
+Our vigilance approach 4.
+Our employees Current situation: The systems in place to identify and manage risks (i.e. on human rights, health/safety and the environment) 5.
+Our suppliers and subcontractors enable BNP Paribas to meet the law's requirements for 2017 6.
+Our banking and financing activities Outlook: Distribution of banking and financing products Financing and investment activities An action plan has been implemented in 2018 to complete the existing systems 7.
+Our commitment of continuous improvement

-Outlook:

-An action plan has been implemented in 2018 to complete the existing systems

-ADAPTATING AND COMPLYING TO NEW CSR REGULATIONS (2/2)

-New regulations and initiatives for the energy transition
+ADAPTATING AND COMPLYING TO NEW CSR REGULATIONS (2/2) New regulations and initiatives for the energy transition